JackFawthorpe/FoodRTS/Readme.md

 ### Game Engine
 This game is built on the Godot Engine.
 Which can be installed [here](https://godotengine.org/download/windows/).
 The suggestion is to download with .NET.

+### Modeling
+This game is modeled with [Blender](https://www.blender.org/).
+Godot supports direct importing of .blend files.

 ### Documentation
 The documentation for this project is written within [obsidian](https://obsidian.md/).
 To interact with the documentation you will want to open ```/Documentation``` as a vault within obsidian.